FROM ST. LUCIA TO MANHATTAN, FROM MANHATTAN TO ASHEVILLE…

 Esther Francis Joseph is an entrepreneur, Naturopathic Doctor, published author, world traveler and restaurateur.
+Born on the Caribbean island of St. Lucia, she is a dog lover, a consummate business woman, and is health-conscious and has a life-long love of food.

 Esther’s recipes are inspired by her memories of St. Lucia and the family dishes that helped keep her hopeful despite a hard and impoverished childhood.
 Her earliest professional aspiration was to become a chef and open up her own St. Lucian soul food restaurant.
 She graduated from Monroe College St. Lucia to further her dream with a degree in Hospitality Management.